 Children, ages 4 to 6, receive free food every month at one of nine sites.

 Fresh produce and bread are distributed to low-income housing complexes twice a month.

 The Mobile Food Pharmacy is a mobile pantry with healthy food at Solano County Public Health clinics.
 Public health patients who are food insecure are prescribed healthy food boxes to help reduce instances of diet-related diseases.
 They are given a box of shelf-stable items as well as fresh produce.

 Shelf-stable food items are available at high schools and middle schools where 50% or more of the students receive free or reduced-price lunch.

 Senior Food Program

 Low-income senior citizens receive free groceries twice a month.

-The Food Bank partners with over 180 area nonprofits like emergency food pantries, community kitchens and group homes to distribute food to more people in need throughout Contra Costa and Solano counties.
+The Food Bank partners with 240 area nonprofits like emergency food pantries, community kitchens and group homes to distribute food to more people in need throughout Contra Costa and Solano counties.
 Partner agencies run independently while meeting certain guidelines for safety and service set by the Food Bank as a member of Feeding America.